motanelson/application.builder.version.9/README.md

-mini r compiler

-must install pack "radare2"
+unpuck files and pythons install